 I find breakfasts especially challenging at small accommodations.
 The situation is totally different at 4-star hotels, where there’s an abundance of choice for all dietary restrictions (and intolerances).

-Seek to educate rather than be on constant defense.
+Seek to educate rather than be on constant defence.
 I find that the more remote a place is, the smaller the chances they grasp the concept of being vegan.

 Bring vegan snacks

 This tip comes as a result of this lady going hangry (yes, I was not only hungry but also fuming).

 Please, bring some snacks; whether you pack some nuts or fruits, don’t leave the house without vegan food.